 \section{Abstract}

-\mm{In this work, we propose and analyse a weak Galerkin method for the electrical impedance tomography based on a bounded variation regularization.
-We use the complete electrode model as the forward system that is approximated by a weak Galerkin method with lowest order.
-The error estimates are studied for the forward problem, which are used to establish the convergence of this weak Galerkin algorithm for the inverse problem.
-Numerical examples are presented to verify the effectiveness and efficiency of the weak Galerkin algorithm for the electrical impedance tomography. }
+We propose and analyze a weak Galerkin method for electrical impedance tomography based on the bounded variation regularization.
+We use the complete electrode model to describe the forward process, approximate the system by a weak Galerkin formulation with the lowest order, and demonstrate the advantages of the method for recovering the piecewise constant conductivities.
+The error estimate of the weak Galerkin method for the direct problem is derived and then utilized to establish the convergence of the proposed algorithm for the inverse problem.
+Numerical examples are presented to verify the effectiveness and efficiency of the weak Galerkin method.

-{ {\bf Keywords}: Electrical impedance tomography, weak Galerkin finite element method, reconstruction algorithm }
+{ {\bf Keywords}: Electrical impedance tomography, weak Galerkin finite element method, reconstruction algorithm}